 1. Hill's Science Diet Oral Care Dry Dog Food Chicken

-- Clinically proven dental benefits
+- Clinically proven plaque reduction

 - Supports skin and coat health

-- Trusted ingredient sourcing
+- Trusted ingredients

 2. Oxyfresh Premium Pet Dental Water Additive